 The Bettjeman house site is easily identified by its straight row of poplars that line the old road.
 The Bettjeman family was one of the first settlers to arrive and last to leave when the valley was abandoned in 1942.
 All that remains today is the old chimney stack and exotic plants such as holly and cotoneaster.

 From Bartrum’s the valley becomes narrow with the track going around a series of bluffs.
-Care must be taken while crossing these bluffs as the Mangapurua Stream may be as much as 70m below - mountain bikers should dismount and walk, with your bike between you and the bluff, until advised to remount.
+Care must be taken while crossing these bluffs as the Mangapurua Stream may be as much as 70m below – mountain bikers must dismount and walk, with your bike between you and the fall hazard.

-Of particular note is the long bluff up-valley of Cody’s house site.
-It is sometimes called Currant Bun Bluff because of the rounded exposed boulders located within the papa cliffs.
-A short distance further down the valley is Waterfall Creek with Hellawell’s on the southern side.
+Of particular note is the long bluff downstream of Cody’s house site.
+It's sometimes called Currant Bun Bluff because of the rounded exposed boulders located within the papa cliffs.
+Take extra care at this part of the track as it's narrow.
+A short distance further down the valley is Waterfall Creek with Hellawell's on the southern side.
 This was the location of many community picnics and hockey games.
 A 1.5 km side trip up the true left of the creek provides views of the waterfall.

 Time: 1 hr 30 min walking, 45 min cycling